Coming into the Season Two finale, and most likely series finale, of The Promised Neverland, I was not expecting it to be good.

 To be fair, there are some moments that saved the episode from being terrible, like Emma’s interaction with the blind demon and the exploration of deterioration with the two sympathetic demon children.

-However, the rest of it made me very disappointed, with the numerous amount of plot holes and disappointing scenes.
+However, the rest of it made me very disappointed, with the numerous amount of plot holes in numerous scenes.

 It honestly feels like the anime is just going to end with this second season, given how much has been completley skipped over and the direction the story is going.